artsy/artsy.github.io/_posts/2019-03-17-three-years-of-react-native.markdown

 were on the mobile team you only worked on the iOS apps.
 This meant you had a limited scope to make change at Artsy.
 This comes from two factors:

-- Skills in Obj-C and Swift are only useful in the context of a single platform.
+- Skills in Obj-C and Swift are only useful in the context of Apple's platforms.
 - Internally and externally, Artsy is considered a website first.

 Within 2 years we had de-siloed mobile engineering completely.
 We started with a team of 5 experienced native iOS developers